-Given the limited time available for undertaking this investigation, along with an inadequate amount of data on existing hydrodynamic characteristics of the wetland system, calibration of the TUFLOW-FV model was not possible.
-Typically, for shallow receiving water environments like the Wetlands, the principal factor that controls hydrodynamics is the adopted model bathymetry.

-Considerable effort has been made to use the LiDAR data available for this investigation, and to obtain as reasonable bathymetry detail as possible.
-Notwithstanding, the results of the hydrodynamic modelling still need to be considered with a degree of uncertainty, but for the purpose of impact assessment are considered suitable.
+A calibration of the TUFLOW-FV model was not possible, given the lack of data on existing hydrodynamic characteristics of the wetland system.
+The principal factor that typically controls hydrodynamics of shallow receiving water environments, like the Caley Valley Wetlands, is the adopted model bathymetry.
+Therefore, considerable effort has been made to use the LiDAR data that was available for this investigation, to ensure the bathymetry was as accurate as possible.
+Notwithstanding, the results of this modelling of the wetland still need to be considered with a degree of uncertainty, but for the purpose of impact assessment are considered suitable.
 Refer to Section 5.1.3.4 for a description of model assumptions and limitations.